CK-Digital55/CK-Digital55/README.md

 ## Data Analyst/Data Scientist/Programmer

  Passionate about using data to solve complex and constantly evolving business challenges of today and tomorrow.

 ## About Me/Professional Summary

- Ten years of experience in admistrative management, data analytics, and data reporting.
+ Ten years of experience in administrative management, data analytics, and data reporting.
 Excellent reputation in leadership, teamwork, problem-solving, strategic thinking, and communication.
-Currently pursuing a Bacehlor degree in Data Analytics (with Computer Science in Software Engineering experience) and following plans of obtaining dual Master degree in Business Administration and Data Science.
+Currently pursuing a
+ Bacehlor's degree in Data Analytics (with Computer Science in concentration of Software Engineering).
+Following undergraduate studies, me plans are to obtain dual Master's degrees in Business Administration and Data
+ Science.

 ## Technical Skills